Spangled Emperor (2020)

 West Coast

-The West Coast management unit of Spangled Emperor is exploited as a component of the West Coast Demersal Scalefish (Interim) Managed Fishery (WCDSIMF) [Gaughan and Santoro 2018].
-Spangled Emperor is assessed on the basis of the status of three indicator species (West Australian dhufish, Snapper and Baldchin Groper) that represent the entire inshore demersal suite of species occurring at depths of 30–250 m in the West Coast Bioregion [Newman et al. 2018].
-In 2007, an assessment of three indicator species for the suite of demersal species in the West Coast management unit where Spangled Emperor is exploited, identified that overfishing had been occurring (fishing mortality rates exceeded the limit reference point).
-These fishing mortality-based assessments use reference levels that are based on ratios of natural mortality for each species, such that Ftarget = 2/3M, Fthreshold = M and Flimit = 3/2M (DPIRD 2017).
-Management arrangements for both the commercial and recreational sectors were introduced between 2007 and 2010 and in 2015 to rebuild stocks of all demersal species (including the West Coast management unit of Spangled Emperor) in that management unit.
-These arrangements were designed to reduce fishing effort and hence catch by at least 50 per cent in the West Coast management unit.
-This recovery strategy is designed to reduce fishing mortality to less than the threshold reference point.
+The West Coast management unit of Spangled Emperor is exploited as a component of the West Coast Demersal Scalefish (Interim) Managed Fishery (WCDSIMF).
+Spangled Emperor is assessed on the basis of the status of three indicator species (West Australian dhufish, Snapper and Baldchin Groper) that represent the entire inshore demersal suite of species occurring at depths of 30–250 m in the West Coast Bioregion [WCB; Newman et al. 2018].
+In 2007, an assessment of three indicator species for the West Coast Demersal Scalefish Resource (WCDSR), to which Spangled Emperor belongs, identified that overfishing had been occurring (fishing mortality rates exceeded the limit reference point of 1.5 times the value to natural mortality).
+Management arrangements for both the commercial and recreational sectors were introduced between 2007 and 2010 to reduce fishing effort and hence catch of demersal scalefish species in the WCB by at least 50%.
+A 20-year recovery plan was put in place to monitor the recovery of the WCDSR.

 On the basis of the evidence provided above, the West Coast (Western Australia) management unit is classified as a recovering stock.